Homas/ActiveTrustDXL/README.md

   * The `README` links to the documentation which includes installation instructions and usage examples.

 ## Docker Support
 A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the ActiveTrust Dossier/TIDE API DXL service.
+The image is available on the docker hub under "activetrustdxl" name.

 ## Running
 Once the application library has been installed and the configuration files are populated it can be started by executing the following command line: